HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 # Sizing guidance for rendering in a small Kubernetes configuration

 This section describes the environments used for rendering in a small Kubernetes configuration.
-It also includes test results and recommendations.
+It also provides test results and recommendations.

 ## Methodology